-With so much talk about agile around the project management water cooler, it’s no wonder that people are asking if waterfall is a dead method of project management.
+Agile has been a popular project management methodology (especially around software projects) over the last decade, leading many to ask whether or not Waterfall is dead.
 After all, it’s been around for ages, and all the cool kids are using agile, right?
 Truthfully, no. Waterfall is still being used by companies worldwide.

 With waterfall, planning and metrics are easily measured.
 They’re set out before the project begins.
 With agile, goals may be revised throughout the project, and that’s just not workable for some teams.
 The waterfall system encourages focus, with different components of the team working together at predictable times.